Queens Car Accident Attorney

 How long do I have to sue after a Queens car accident?

 New York law gives you three years from the date of the car crash to sue the party responsible for the accident and your injuries.
 If you are seeking compensation for damages after a loved one lost their life in a Queens car accident, you have two years from the date of death to file a wrongful death suit against the person or party responsible for a car accident.
-You can settle without suing in many cases, especially if you have a lawyer handling your claim.
-However, you should act as soon as possible, in case you have to file a lawsuit.
+In many cases, you can settle without a car accident lawsuit, especially if you have a lawyer handling your claim.
+However, you should still act as soon as possible.
+If you are concerned about missing the deadline to file a lawsuit after a car accident, consult a skilled lawyer who can advise you on the best path toward compensation.

 How long until my Queens car accident claim is resolved?